rjerbi/braintumorvision/README.md

 - Tumor Detection (Classification): Binary classification to determine whether a brain MRI contains a tumor or not.

--Tumor Segmentation : Pixel-level segmentation using a U-Net architecture to precisely localize tumor regions.
+- Tumor Segmentation : Pixel-level segmentation using a U-Net architecture to precisely localize tumor regions.

 - Hybrid Segmentation with Patient Metadata : An enhanced U-Net model that integrates MRI images with clinical patient data using FiLM conditioning for improved segmentation performance.